odpi/egeria-react-ui/README.md

 Egeria ecosystems, consist of platforms, on which servers run; these servers run services and communicate using cohorts.
 The ecosystem tools allows an infrastructure architect to configure, define, explore, navigate and operate the eco-system.
 Services work on open types and instances of these open types; these can also be explored using these tools.
 The ecosystem tools are

 - Type Explorer: allowing a user to explore the Egeria open types
-- Repository Explorer: allowing a user to explore Egeria instances
+- [RepositoryExplorer](docs/RepositoryExplorer/RepositoryExplorerGuide.md) : allowing a user to explore Egeria instances
 - Server Author: allowing a user to configure a server.
 This is work in progress.
 - Dino: allowing a user to see and work with Egeria platforms and servers operationally.